For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 10. Switch up your routine

-To burn some calories and get your cardio done early in the day, consider cycling or walking to university instead of taking the bus.
-Or, you could simply get off a stop or two before your destination.
-Make sure you always take the stairs instead of the lift – it's the easiest way to get fit for free!
+To burn some calories and get your cardio done early in the day, consider cycling or walking to uni instead of taking the bus.
+Or, you could simply get off a stop or two early.

 If you're keen to get some wheels but you're put off by the cost, our tips on cheap ways to buy and repair a bike could help.